Gallouche/MLOps-Project/report.md

 - Modularity: the pipeline is composed of different tasks that can be reused for other projects.
 It is also possible to modify a task without affecting the others in order to test different configurations.
 - Scalability: the pipeline can be scaled to handle large datasets and complex workflows.
 It can be run on a single machine or distributed across multiple machines to speed up the process.

-The main disadvantage of using an AirFlow pipeline is the time required to set it up.
+However, we also noticed some disadvantages:
+- Complexity: setting up the pipeline can be complex.
 It is necessary to understand how AirFlow works, how to create a pipeline and how to configure the different tasks.
 This can take time and requires technical skills.
+- Learning curve: using AirFlow requires knowledge of AirFlow and Directed Acyclic Graphs (DAGs).
+It is necessary to understand how to create a DAG, how to define tasks and dependencies between them.
+This can be difficult for people who are not familiar with these concepts.
+- Not useful for small projects: using such a pipeline can be oversized and complicated to set up for a small project.
+It would take more time to configure the pipeline than to complete the project manually.

+There is therefore a trade-off between automating the process and the complexity of setting up the pipeline.
+However, for a large-scale project, using a pipeline is a wise choice to save time and avoid human errors.

 ## Difficulties encountered

-FF
+- organisation à 5
+-

 ## Conclusion